-Although the old Lisbon has been gradually disappearing, Chiado is one of the few areas in the city where you can still shop in century-old establishments, and get a taste of the old city.
+Chiado is one of the few areas in Lisbon where you can still shop in century-old establishments, and get a taste of the old city.

-Some bookstores and cafés, a flower shop, a chemist and a few other remain little changed since they were founded more than 50 years ago.
+A few bookstores and cafés, a flower shop, a chemist and other curious little shops remain little changed since they were founded more than half a century ago.

 Founded in 1864, Casa Havaneza is the oldest cigar merchant in Lisbon.
 The importance of the place in the 1870s is documented in the writings by several Portuguese authors, including Eça de Queirós who mentions Casa Havaneza in several of his books.
 Largo do Chiado, 25

 Next door to Casa Havaneza, A Brasileira founded in 1905 is one of Lisbon’s most famous cafés.
 Order a bica and a pastel de nata, a strong espresso coffee and the famous custard tart.
 Outside, don’t forget to pose with the statue of Fernando Pessoa, Portugal’s most celebrated twentieth century poet.
 Rua Garrett, 120-122

 Livraria Sá da Costa